Lucía Rodríguez Pérez

 When choosing materials I am very aware of the way they will materialize my idea.
 I like working with a variety of mediums as all their differences make me think differently about the dreamspaces I create.
 They act like different lenses, almost like dreams with different flavors.

-My main medium is oil paint because oil paint has a very specific way to carry color.
-When using oil paint it is like working with ground up jewels, and the sense of vibrancy and depth that allows is unmatched by any other paint.
-It is the perfect material to create the nuanced transitions I love and to transform the canvas into a field.
+My main medium is oil paint because oil paint has a very specific way of carrying color.
+When using oil paint, it is like working with ground up jewels, and the sense of vibrancy and depth that allows is unmatched by any other paint.
+It is the perfect material to create the nuanced transitions I love, and to transform the canvas into a field.

 I like the idea of painting as a veil, a filter between us and something else.
 I find myself constantly presenting something to the viewers, attracting them, but also hiding, covering the surface.
 I also have been very interested in the tension between structure and chaos, through the use of ornate architectural structures and natural elements such as leaves.